matrix-org/sydent/README.rst

 Environment variables
 ---------------------

-.. warning:: These variables are only taken into account if they are not overridden by the configuration file.
+.. warning:: These variables are taken into account when generate-config is run and are written to the config file.
+They are only used by Sydent if they are not overridden by the config file.

 +--------------------+-----------------+-----------------------+
 | Variable Name      | Sydent default  | Dockerfile default    |